mascott82/jungle-rails/README.md

-# Jungle
+# Jungle E-Commerce Application

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 6.1.
+It serves as an example project for teaching Rails development.
+The application features product listings, user authentication, shopping cart functionality, and integrates with the Stripe API for payment processing.

 ## Setup